 Any Anxiety Disorder Can Cause Unwanted Thoughts

 While unwanted thoughts are most common with obsessive compulsive disorder, or OCD, every anxiety disorder can create unwanted thoughts in some way.
 From recurring fears to "worst case scenario" thinking, unwanted thoughts are extremely common with any type of anxiety.
-If you haven't yet, take my free anxiety test to learn more about how unwanted thoughts and your anxiety.

 The most important thing to realize about unwanted thoughts is that the more you try to fight them, the more common they become.
 That's what anxiety does - it prevents you from focusing on anything else other than the things that cause you anxiety.